Canadian mustard farmers relish price spike as supply squeezed

-WINNIPEG, Manitoba/NEW YORK (Reuters) - From Canada to India, there is a squeeze on mustard that has put producers in a pickle.
+WINNIPEG, Manitoba/NEW YORK, Oct 22 (Reuters) - From Canada to India, there is a squeeze on mustard that has put producers in a pickle.

 Prices of the yellow condiment dabbed on hot dogs and pretzels have leaped to their highest level in seven years this autumn as growers in Western Canada, which supplies three-quarters of the world’s traded mustard seed, turn in their smallest crop in nine years.